Today at THE DAILY MEDITATION office I received news of amazing new research into the benefits of yoga for seniors.

 The important thing is to go gently.

-Some yoga teachers are better at teacher yoga to seniors than others, as explained in this article on Gaia.
+Some teachers are better at teacher yoga to seniors than others, as explained in this article on Gaia.

-A good yoga teacher will also help you to be aware of potential dangers such as decreased bone density and balance problems.
+A good teacher will also help you to be aware of potential dangers such as decreased bone density and balance problems.

-Plus, they will have the best yoga props, such as bolsters and straps, to help you with your practice.
+Plus, they will have the best props, such as bolsters and straps, to help you with your practice.

 3: Use Props